How to Fax Medical Records: A Healthcare Workflow Guide

 - Sending vaccination records to schools or employers

 In each case, the receiving party almost always accepts fax.
-Many prefer it over email because it removes the encryption question entirely.
+Many prefer it over email because it matches their established intake process.
+No channel removes the need for security review.

 No fax machine.
 No app to install.
 Upload your PDF, enter the number, and send.
-HIPAA-compliant delivery with email confirmation.
+Use the status page for updates after sending.